How to protect your TECH from electrical damage?

 - Maintain proper operating temperatures

-Protect your systems and devices against electrical damage resulting from overheating by ensuring that systems receive proper cooling.
-Clean all PC’s and server exhaust fans and vents regularly and check if they are working properly.
+Protect your systems and devices against electrical damage resulting from overheating by ensuring that systems receive proper cooling, so Clean all PC’s and server exhaust fans and vents regularly and check if they are working properly.
 Make sure all vents, fan outlets, and UPS are free from debris, boxes, files, and other furniture so, they have ample room to breathe.

 Protecting your electronic devices against electrical damage is a good investment.
 It will free you on paying “repairing fee”.
 As you well-maintain your equipment, it also increases your safeness on using them with electricity.